MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 ![Console properties](console-properties.png)

 ### The java folder
 the Java sources of the JAX-RS 2.0 service are placed in this folder.
-JAX-RS 2.0 services are composed of an application class (which extends `com.worklight.wink.extensions.MFPJAXRSApplication`) and the resources classes.
+JAX-RS 2.0 services are composed of an application class (which extends `com.ibm.mfp.adapter.api.MFPJAXRSApplication`) and the resources classes.

 The JAX-RS 2.0 application and resources classes define the Java methods and their mapping to URLs.
 `com.sample.JavaAdapterApplication` is the JAX-RS 2.0 application class and `com.sample.JavaAdapterResource` is a JAX-RS 2.0 resource included in the application.